VaitaR/analytics-platform/POLARS_OPTIMIZATION_REPORT.md

    - Consider implementing the entire pipeline in Polars to avoid conversions
    - Investigate further optimizations in other parts of the funnel analysis pipeline
    - Move any remaining Pandas-based auxiliary calculations to Polars
    - Implement segmentation functionality directly in Polars to avoid unnecessary conversions
+   - Address deprecation warnings in the Polars code (e.g., replace `pl.count()` with `pl.len()`)
+   - Consider implementing a hybrid approach that chooses between Pandas and Polars based on data size